MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 Having Issues with NETGeneralLibrary - pipeline build in github is failling

 # 05/05/2023
-Put NETGeneralLibrary in Nuget? will that resolve it. create public library using this https://learn.microsoft.com/en-us/nuget/nuget-org/publish-a-package
+Put NETGeneralLibrary in Nuget? will that resolve it. https://learn.microsoft.com/en-us/nuget/nuget-org/publish-a-package